Marit Kasten

 Research project

-For my PhD project (2023-2026), I am investigating the relative importance of different habitats and ecosystems for biodiversity in mosaic landscapes.
-The goal of my research is to determine the composition of "ideal" landscapes in terms of their composition and configuration.
-My project is part of the PhD program HABIT, jointly organized by the University of Hohenheim and the NĂ¼rtingen - Geislingen University of Applied Sciences (HfWU), where 12 PhD students are conducting research in different sub-disciplines.
-HABIT stands for "Levers for Biodiversity Enhancement in Agricultural Landscapes" and seeks to find ways to reverse the trend of progressive biodiversity loss in agricultural landscapes.
-The research is interdisciplinary - focusing on both ecological and social science aspects.
+For my PhD thesis (2023-2026), I am investigating the relative importance of different habitats and ecosystems for the biodiversity of different animal groups in mosaic landscapes.
+The aim of my research is to identify the role of local habitats and landscape-scale variables for the biodiversity of wild bees, birds and bats.
+My project is part of the HABITdoctoral programme, jointly organised by the University of Hohenheim and the Nürtingen-Geislingen University of Applied Sciences (HfWU), in which 12 doctoral students are conducting research in various sub-disciplines.
+HABIT stands for ‘Leverage Points for Biodiversity Enhancement in Agricultural Landscapes’ and seeks to find ways to reverse the ongoing loss of biodiversity in agricultural landscapes.
+The research is interdisciplinary, focusing on both ecological and socio-economic aspects.

-- What is the ideal composition of a landscape from an ecological and sociological point of view?
+- What is the ideal composition of an agricultural landscape from an ecological perspective?

 Short CV